greatscottgadgets/hackrf/docs/source/opera_cake_modes_of_operation.rst

 Manual Mode
 ~~~~~~~~~~~

 The default mode of operation is ``manual``.
-In manual mode, fixed port connections are configured with the ``-a`` and ``-b`` options as in the port configuration examples above.
+In manual mode, fixed port connections are configured with the ``-a`` and ``-b`` options as in the :ref:`port configuration examples <portconfiguration>`.
 If the operating mode has been changed, it can be changed back to manual mode with:

 .. code-block:: sh